 Focused research studies.
 The level 1 and level 2 focused research studies described in appendix C of the Missouri River Science and Adaptive Management Plan (MRSAMP) are designed to provide fundamental understanding of pallid sturgeon ecology in the Missouri River and to develop quantitative response models.
 For example, level 1 mesocosm studies on foraging bioenergetics of age-0 sturgeon are meant to translate changes in habitat characteristics in IRCs (depths, velocities, and bottom conditions) into changes in growth and survival.
 Other level 1 studies are intended to develop technologies that can be used to measure responses, such as improvements in telemetry systems and direct measurements of habitat conditions and egg survival.

 Collaborative Population Model.
 The Collaborative Population Model documented in Jacobson and others (2016) serves as the framework to integrate understanding from effectiveness monitoring, focused research, and PSPAP v.
 2.0.
-Changes in model parameters values associated with actions (for example, increases in age-0 survival associated with IRCs or increases in viable gametes associated with flow cues or spawning habitats) will be incorporated into the model to provide predictive understanding (and uncertainties) of population-level responses associated with management action.
+Changes in model parameter values associated with actions (for example, increases in age-0 survival associated with IRCs or increases in viable gametes associated with flow cues or spawning habitats) will be incorporated into the model to provide predictive understanding (and uncertainties) of population-level responses associated with management action.
 PSPAP v.
 2.0 may provide additional parameter values (for example gender ratios, fecundity, age at first reproduction, and recrudescent intervals) and, importantly, the empirical data on population status and trends needed to validate population model results conditional on cost constraints.

 The remainder of this paper focuses on the design process elements for PSPAP v.
 2.0.
 It should be noted that this redesign process and possible changes affect many stakeholders.
-Stakeholders include state and federal agencies, contracted to collect data, consulting groups working on the adaptive management plan, and the USACE who provides the resources to conduct the assessment.
-Therefore we are using a structured decision making process to provide a transparent and rigorous approach to evaluate alternative monitoring designs in the context of stakeholder objectives and accounting for uncertainty (Conroy and Peterson 2013).
+Stakeholders include state and federal agencies contracted to collect data, consulting groups working on the adaptive management plan, and the USACE who provides the resources to conduct the assessment.
+Therefore we are using a structured decision making process to provide a transparent and rigorous approach to evaluate alternative monitoring designs in the context of stakeholder objectives while accounting for uncertainty (Conroy and Peterson 2013).
 This process began in March 2017 and is expected to extend through early spring 2019, according to this schedule:

 March 21, 2017: Workshop developing objective hierarchy and elicit logistical sampling information from stakeholders